OpenFn/docs/docs/about-lightning.md

 #### What will I lose by switching from platform to Lightning?

-Right now: version control, authentication rules on webhooks, and the other features in our roadmap (that’s why we’re still in alpha).
+Right now: version control, authentication rules on webhooks, and the other features in our roadmap (we’re still in beta).

 Later: nothing - if a feature has proven important to our platform users, it will be available in Lightning.
 If there is any feature you require in Lightning